jts/cbw-idge-2023/instructions.md

 ## Data Download and Preparation

-First, lets create and move to a directory that we'll use to work on our assemblies:
+First, lets create and move to a directory that we'll use to organize our raw data:

 ```
 mkdir -p Module4
 cd Module4
 ```

-To view the list of accessions that will be downloaded, you can view the following file (found within `etc/accessions.txt`):
+From within your `Module4` directory, you can view the list of accessions that will be downloaded, you can view the following file (found within `etc/accessions.txt`):

 ```
 more ../etc/accessions.txt
 ```

+Note that the `..` means to go one directory above, taking us back to our starting position.
+You can also use `less` to view the file and use the space bar to scroll down, but use the `q` key to exit the program when you cannot scroll any further.

 To download our seqeucning data, we'll use a provided script with our list of accession IDs as input: